TheIoTLearningInitiative/IntelEdison/documentation/MicroControllerUnit.md

 > MCU Application, Application that runs on an MCU.
 In most cases, it implements the expected features (controlling GPIOs, getting data from sensors, etc.)

+/dev/ttymcu0
+Channel for communication.
+Because Linux can work with standard file operations.
+Because of the exchange program on the microcontroller is carried out by means of functions and host_send host_receive.

+/dev/ttymcu1
+Channel through which the microcontroller sends debugging messages function debug_print.

 ## Kernel Integration

     root@edison:~# configure_edison --help